kailash-manasarovar/statement/docs/timeline/2024/november.md

 ### An inexplicably bad haircut

-- I go to get my haircut.
+- I go to get my haircut at Terminal 21.
-- I tell the hairdresser I am growing my hair so not to take too much off.
+- I tell the hairdresser I am growing my hair so please not to take too much off.
-- I also explain that my hair is really fine and I would like some extra body on top so layers are helpful.
+- I also explain that because my hair is really fine, I would like some extra body on top.
+- It's obvious my hair is fine to anyone looking.
-- The woman hacks my hair off in no uncertain terms.
+- She says no problem, then hacks all my hair off in no uncertain terms.
-- She gives me a very short hair cut.
+- She gives me an extremely short hair cut.
-- She even uses the clippers to remove hair at the back on my hair line.
+- She even uses the clippers to shave hair off at the back on my hair line.
-- And she uses the thinning technique to remove great chunks of my hair and thin it out.
+- And, she uses the thinning technique to remove great chunks of my hair and thin it out.
-- I am devastated but do not complain because it is obviously an attack and they'll be ready to fight me.
+- I am devastated but do not complain because it is so obviously an attack and they'll be ready to fight me.
 - Why would she do this?
-- Was she told to do this by someone lying about me?
+- Was she told to do this by some porn-addict's lying about me to his missus?
 The way they do.
-- I wonder if it could be so I do not have enough hair to get a decent sample when I get my drugs test and find out it is negative.
+- I wondered at the time if the reason for doing this was so I do not have enough hair to get another decent sample when [I receive my drugs test and find out it is negative](#drugs-test-results).
 - Fortunately, I already got a sample.

+#### Another inexplicably bad haircut in N10 in 2025

+- In October 2025, I go for a haircut at the Japanese hairdressers in Muswell Hill.
+- I've been before, three times, and they always did a good job.
+- The first time I went, I told the Spanish woman there I had been targeted for porn in Spain by criminal gangs.
+- The second time I went, the Japanese man with the bad skin gave me a really good haircut but I ended up vomiting afterwards in the street.
+I think this was because I was being constantly drugged and poisoned at that time in London and the pressure on the back of my neck while washing my hair caused nausea and vomiting.
+It was all yellow like on detox.
+- The third time I went, a Japanese woman gave me an amazing haircut.
+- The fourth time I went, in October, the man with bad skin purposely hacked my hair to smithereens.
+- He gave me three wobbly partings, a wonky fringe, and then he started thinning it out like the woman had done in Bangkok before I asked him to stop.
+- My hair was a total disaster and two months later the next hairdresser I went to was rather alarmed at the state of it and said it would take a good few months to be able to fix properly.
+- I lied and said I'd cut it myself.
-- The hairdresser notices where I was hacking away and makes a comment about it.
+- The next hairdresser I went to in March 2026 was amazed that one side of my hair was really thick and the other not.
+- He said, *this side is on steroids*, pointing to the area the Japanese man had not got round to thinning out.
+- I'm telling this story because I was so upset about it, and couldn't understand why a hairdresser would do such a thing.
+- I had been late 15 minutes to the appointment, so I thought maybe he did it so I'd never come back.
+- But it was too egregious to explain away like that.
+- I think now it must have been because of my political affiliations against child abuse and woman-hating.

 ### Still unwell